|Nutrition Facts (per serving)|

 Remove the onion, carrot, celery, and fennel fronds and discard them (you can keep the carrots and add them back in to be pureed with the cooked beans if desired).

 Drain the beans, reserving the cooking water.

-A traditional variation, for a heartier soup that can serve as a one-pot meal, is to add pieces of spaghetti, broken into shorter bits about 2-3 inches long, after pureeing and cook the pasta in the puree until tender.
+- A traditional variation, for a heartier soup that can serve as a one-pot meal, is to add pieces of spaghetti, broken into shorter bits about 2 to 3 inches long, after pureeing and cook the pasta in the puree until tender.